camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/aws-sqs.md

 ![AWS SQS Message Attributes](../img/connectors-aws-sqs-message-attributes.png)

-### How to store AWS IAM Secrets for my SQS Connector?
+### How do I store AWS IAM Secrets for my SQS Connector?

 It is highly recommended to store your secret AWS IAM credentials as Camunda Secrets.
 Please, follow our [Manage Secrets Guide](../../../../components/console/manage-clusters/manage-secrets.md) to find out more.